zhou-dong/elevator-control-system/README.md

 After a pickup request sent to control system, the control system will ask every elevator who is the nearest one to the pickup floor.

-Implement SCAN algorithm:
+## Implement SCAN algorithm:

-Data structure: Two TreeSet stand for `up-stop-floor` and `down-stop-floor`.

-TreeSet: Objects are stored in a sorted and ascending order.
+### Data structure: Two TreeSet(Objects are stored in a sorted and ascending order)

 - up-stop-floors(TreeSet): all the floors elevator will stopped during ascent.
 - down-stop-floors(TreeSet): all the floors elevator will stopped during descent.

-Compute the distance from elevator to pickup floor:
+### Compute the distance from elevator to pickup floor:

 1. Elevator is IDLE :
 	- Math.abs(currentFloor - pickupFloor) ;